 Another one of my tour members fell for this scam (even after I warned him specifically about it), but I saved him in time.
 To avoid this scam, just ignore people coming up to you to sign a petition, especially when they are in groups and try to surround you.
 Just keep on walking.

-This scam is common in many developing countries.
-You’re in a popular tourist area (usually a party place) and someone offers you drugs.
+This scam is common in many developing countries — especially those with a lively party scene like in Southeast Asia.
+You’re in a popular tourist area and someone offers you drugs.
 You say yes, and before you know it, a (real) cop is on the scene!
-They offer to arrest you or you can pay the fine right there (i.e., a bribe).
-Caught red-handed, you’ll probably pay the bribe rather than go to jail.
+They threaten to arrest you unless you pay a fine right there (i.e., a bribe).
+If caught red-handed, you’ll probably pay the bribe rather than go to jail.

-Simply put: Don’t buy drugs in other countries!
+To avoid this scam, don’t buy illegal drugs in other countries!

 This happens a lot in countries where the bills look similar to each other.
 People tend to look at colors first, so when you get a pile of change that is the same color, you think you got the right change — but they really gave you the wrong bills, hoping you won’t notice until after you rush out.